 The School normally has a number of lunch time and after school clubs that include multisports, dance gymnastics club, football club, tag rugby, craft club and gardening club.
 They run throughout the year, some are short term while others are on all year.
-Check the notice board in the entry way for details of nights, times and age groups.
 If a club has to be cancelled the school will inform parents as soon as possible.